 In the 1920s, State Highway 305 followed today's Route 315.

-Route 305 started out as a highway the state did not want.
+Route 305 started out as a highway the state wanted to get rid of.

 Today's Route 305 comprises Bloomfield Avenue in Windsor, and Old Windsor Road in Bloomfield (a mirroring found in many neighboring towns).
-In 1961, as the state highway reclassification was underway, the 2.45-mile Windsor portion was state-maintained, as unposted SR 905.
+In 1961, as the state highway reclassification was underway, the 2.45-mile Windsor portion was state-maintained, as unposted SR 905, created in 1932.
 The Bloomfield portion was a town road.

 SR 905 was scheduled to be deleted from the state system, leaving the road completely under town maintenance.
 Instead, probably resulting from negotiations with the two towns, the state instead announced it would add the Bloomfield portion connecting to SR 905 to its highway system in late 1962.
 In 1963, the extended SR 905 became signed route 305.